flutter/website/src/accessibility-and-localization/accessibility.md

 ## To learn more

-To learn more about Flutter and accessiblity, check out the following articles written by community members:
+To learn more about Flutter and accessibility, check out the following articles written by community members:

 * [A deep dive into Flutter's accessibility widgets][]
 * [Semantics in Flutter][]